 ✥ ✥ ✥

-Without a frame of reference you can unknowingly drift.
+Without a frame of reference for your goals, you can unknowingly drift from them.

 Although Scrum is a team sport, each person views the product and team’s status through their own frame of reference.
-Some developers may see everything is going well whereas others may see a crisis coming, but without consensus the team will not change how they are working.
+Some developers may view everything as going well whereas others may see a crisis coming, but without consensus the team will not change how it approaches its work.

 Using Information Radiators to maintain transparency is important for a functioning Scrum Team.
-When the information does not create action, team members may passively accept whatever information is being radiated.
-An example from our community is where one of us was working with a company where at the end of the Daily Scrum the Development Team would look at the computer generated Sprint Burndown Chart and no matter the shape of the burndown they did exactly what they had already agreed during the Scrum, even if the burndown was a straight, flat line.
-This is like a service message on the car dashboard that we ignore for months, but we also need information like the oil warning light that makes us stop the car straight away.
+Nonetheless, when the information does not create action, team members may passively accept whatever information that status boards and the environment provide.
+An example from our community: one of us was working with a company where at the end of the Daily Scrum, the Development Team members would look at the computer-generated Sprint Burndown Chart.
+No matter the shape of the burndown, the team did exactly what it had already agreed to during the Daily Scrum, even if the burndown was a straight, flat line.
+This is like a service message on the car dashboard that we ignore for months.
+This is different from the oil warning light that makes us stop the car straight away.
+We need both.

 Create a status overview that demands action when outside acceptable tolerance.
 Information Radiators help to maintain the transparency for empirical process control but there is some information that cries out for immediate action.
-Use red lights, or emotive words like DANGER, or work environment lockouts on product and process state changes that disrupt the team’s anticipated work plan or sequence of actions that needs immediate attention.
-It needs to get people's attention and let them know something is not in a normal state.
-And it is necessary for the team to discuss what “normal state” means to them.
-When the Visible Status is no longer used for improvements the team should agree to remove it.
+Use red lights, or emotive words like DANGER, or work environment lockouts on product and process state changes that need immediate attention and that disrupt the team’s anticipated work plan or sequence of actions.
+Get people's attention and let them know something is not in a normal state.
+It is necessary for the team to discuss what “normal state” means.
+When the team finds itself no longer using a particular Visible Status for improvements, the team members should agree to remove it.

-The status must be presented in a way that makes it easy and fast to grasp the meaning of the measurements.
-The indicator must communicate whether a given property of the process is within an acceptable range of tolerance (and requires no immediate action) or outside the range.
-In the latter case the team needs to know what measures to apply (by an explicit notice on the indicator, or from prior training) to bring the process back within tolerance.
-Keep the information simple and clear by showing only the most important information.
-Visual information is highly recommended as it is easily broadcast.
-To avoid unnecessary distractions the Scrum Team should maintain the least number of status indicators as possible.
+The status indicator must make it easy and fast to grasp the meaning of the measurements.
+The indicator must communicate whether a given property of the process is within an acceptable range of tolerance (and requires no immediate action) or is outside the range.
+In the latter case, the team needs to know what measures to apply (by an explicit notice on the indicator or from prior training) to bring the process back within tolerance.
+Keep things simple and clear by showing only the most important information.
+Visual information is best as it is easy to continuously transmit it to many collocated people.
+To avoid unnecessary distractions, the Scrum Team should maintain the least number of status indicators as possible.

 Posting status is all about transparency, information sharing, and motivation.